 Time is our most precious commodity.
 Waste yours or your channel partners time at your own peril.
 Effective deal registration programs not only establish who you’ll be putting your resources behind, they can also augment partner time management very effectively.
 Effective deal registration programs make commitments readily visible to partners so they know before they start investing time in a new opportunity.

 Two channel partners in the same market were both trying to sell the same product to the same clever customer.
 A customer who cleverly complained to one partner that their pricing wasn’t as good as the pricing from the other.
 In reality they were both the same.
 Nonetheless, the partner reduced their price.
 At this point the clever customer contacted the other partner to inform them their price was no longer competitive.
-They, too, lowered their price.
+As a result, they, too, lowered their price.

 At one time in the early development of the IT channel, this scenario was playing out constantly.
-Sometimes it was two partners pursuing the same customer.
-Sometimes, the vendor’s direct sales force was competing against channel partners.
+Firstly, it was two partners pursuing the same customer.
+After that, vendor’s direct sales force was competing against channel partners.
 Then it got worse.

 Many partners saw the wisdom of having a vendor’s rep join them on sales calls to show customers the closeness of their relationship.
 Along with how they could make wonderful resources available.
 Customers started scratching their heads when several local channel partners showed up with the same vendor rep. Imagine how awkward it became when the customer greeted the vendor rep with “nice to see you again!”